BurntSushi/nakala/doc/SCRATCH.md

   are now eligible for merging again.
 This can be explicitly committed by an in-progress merge that has been cancelled for some reason.
 (Whether by the caller or a signal handler trying to clean up resources used by the process.)
-* EndMerge(newSegmentID, oldSegmentID..., deletedSegmentDocID...) - This
-  indicates that a merge has finished and a new segment has been added to the index.
+* EndMerge(newSegmentID, oldSegmentID...) - This indicates that a merge has finished and a new segment has been added to the index.
 The old segment ID list must correspond to a previously recorded StartMerge log, and now point to segments that are no longer in the index.
 Adding an EndMerge log fails if there is no corresponding StartMerge log, or if the new segment ID already exists, or if any of the old segment IDs are no longer active or if a CancelMerge operation took place.
 In general, none of these failure conditions should ever occur (except perhaps CancelMerge in exceptional circumstances), so they are mostly just sanity checks.
-If any of the old segment IDs have been referenced by a DeleteDocuments entry since the corresponding StartMerge entry, then those IDs must be remapped and included as the deletedSegmentDocIDs as part of this entry.
+If any of the old segment IDs have been referenced by a DeleteDocuments entry since the corresponding StartMerge entry, then those IDs must be remapped and included as a preceding DeleteDocuments entry in the same transaction.
 * DeleteDocuments(segmentDocID...) - This indicates that one or more documents have been deleted from the index by recording a document's internal unique ID.
 (Which corresponds to the pair of segment ID and doc ID.)
 Searches must